The divorce process

 The most common ground for divorce is a one-year separation since any ground must be proven.
 Thus, in order to seek a divorce on the basis of adultery or mental or physical cruelty, the party must prove that it actually happened.
-This usually occurs when the partner who committed the adultery or physical cruelty admits to doing so in an affidavit.
-Using good divorce lawyers will help facilitate this.
+This usually occurs when the partner who committed adultery or physical cruelty admits to doing so in an affidavit.
+Using a seasoned divorce lawyer in Calgary will help facilitate this.

 What is my first step in getting separated or divorced?